MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

     - **Description** – Add a description to help your team quickly identify the external call

     - **Add parameter** – You can use parameters to pass data from Fraud Protection to your API endpoint.
 Depending on the HTTP method that you selected, these parameters will be sent to the endpoint either in the query string or as part of the request body.
+Parameters defined in this step can be manually added to the request URL, header, and/or body using the format *{parameter.\<parameter name\>}*.

         You can add sample values for each parameter.
 Fraud Protection will use these parameter values to make a sample call to your endpoint, either before creation or whenever you select **Test**.